 I believe that Western governments will not ignore these and other concerning factors forever – they certainly also do not like losing the tax revenue from people not reporting capital gains from the sale of cryptocurrencies – and attempts at creating various forms of regulations are not that far away.

 Bitcoin also lacks the smart contract features of Ethereum – which, ironically, may ultimately make some criminals adopt the latter for security reasons; the heist of millions of dollars of escrowed Bitcoin by the folks running the Evolution marketplace on the dark web, for example, might have been preventable had Ethereum been the currency being escrowed, rather than Bitcoin.

 There is, of course, no guarantee that Bitcoin will remain acceptable as a payment method.
 It is not “legal tender for all debts public or private,” and there is no country that guarantees that it can be used to buy goods and services within its borders.
-Instability in Bitcoin’s value makes accepting Bitcoin as payment for goods and services extremely risky – and both legitimate vendors and criminals are beginning to take notice.
-Unlike tokens needed to use various blockchain-based applications, Bitcoin is effectively only a currency, so if it becomes effectively unusable for commerce it loses much of its reason for existing in the first place.
+Instability in Bitcoin’s value makes accepting Bitcoin as payment for goods and services extremely risky – and both legitimate vendors and criminals are beginning to take notice; think about how many goods and services are bought and sold everyday within a ten-mile radius of your present location – now consider how few of them can be purchased with Bitcoins.
+Unlike tokens needed to use various blockchain-based applications, Bitcoin is effectively only a currency, so if it becomes effectively unusable or unacceptable for commerce it loses much of its reason for existing in the first place.

-(For full disclosure, at both the time that I originally wrote this article for Inc., and at the time that I published it to my website, I did not own any Bitcoin, but did own some Ethereum.)
+(For full disclosure, at both the time that I wrote an earlier version of this article for Inc., and at the time that I published it to my website, I did not own any Bitcoin, but did own some Ethereum.)